-JOY DAVIS is a performing artist and teacher.
+JOY DAVIS is a dance artist and educator.
 Originally from Nashville, Joy spent the last fifteen years between her beloved Tennessee, Chicago, Amsterdam, and New England creating, performing, and studying contemporary dance and improvisation.

-Joy has performed works by Chris Aiken (MA) , Shaina Cantino (MA), Delfos Danza (Mexico), Kathleen Hermesdorf (SF), Katie Martin (MA), Barbie Diewald (NYC/MA) and Erica Mott (Chicago).
+Joy has performed works by Chris Aiken (MA) , Shaina Cantino (MA), Delfos Danza (Mexico), Sarah Gamblin (TX), Kathleen Hermesdorf (SF), Katie Martin (MA), and Erica Mott (Chicago).

 Joy holds a BA in Performing Arts through the College Scholars Program at the University of Tennessee, Knoxville.
 She served as Artistic Director of Circle Modern Dance, founded by Mark Lamb (NYC), was on dance faculty at the University of Tennessee Dance Department, and co-founded the Birdhouse Gallery in Knoxville.
 In 2010, Joy completed vinyasa yoga teacher training at yogaview in Chicago.

 She received an MFA in Choreography and Performance from Smith College Department of Dance in Northampton, MA.
 As a Graduate Teaching Fellow, she taught Countertechnique and Yoga for Dancers to undergraduate students in the Five College Dance Department, and was advised by Angie Hauser, Daphne Lowell, and Lenard Berkman on her thesis, "Dramaturgy for the Unknown."
-Joy was Graduate Assistant for undergraduate Dance Composition beside Angie Hauser and for Dance & Culture with Daphne Lowell (Hampshire College).
-She also studied with Chris Aiken, Rodger Blum, Jennifer Nugent, and Candice Salyers.
+Joy was Graduate Assistant for undergraduate Dance Composition with Angie Hauser and for Dance & Culture with Daphne Lowell (Hampshire College).
+She also studied with Chris Aiken, Rodger Blum, Jennifer Nugent, and Jim Coleman.